-Neah-Kah-Nie Pirates, Family, Community and Friends
+Neah-Kah-Nie Pirates, Family, Community and Friends;

-Welcome to the 2019-2020 school year!
+Welcome to the 2021-2022 school year!

-working for and planning for future success.
+Last year even in a pandemic we had more students than ever before earning college credits (1112).
+This was in large part to Tillamook Bay Community College offering those credits for free!
+We also celebrated our second graduate who also earned an Associate of Arts Degree as a high school senior!
+It is never too early to begin working for and planning for future success.
 Please investigate our scholarship link which will help families locate the many amazing opportunities both in our community and available to larger audiences to help finance future educational goals.

-All students at the high school have access to a wide variety of supports that include both in-school and after school study hall and tutoring, on-line grade monitoring (StudentVUE and ParentVUE), academic, college, career and social counseling, student forums on topics of student interest and concerns, and professional counseling services in partnership with TFCC and Rinehart Clinic.
+All students at the high school have access to a wide variety of supports that include teaching staff facilitated study hall and tutoring, online grade monitoring (StudentVUE and ParentVUE), academic, college, career and social counseling, student forums on topics of student interest and concerns, and professional counseling services in partnership with Tillamook Family Counseling Center and Rinehart Clinic.
 We are continuing our partnership with SafeOregon.
 If you see or hear about bullying, violence, drugs, or harm to students, staff or school, please report a tip using the SafeOregon link provided on this page.

 We hope every student will be meaningfully engaged in healthy physical and academic pursuits.
-Once again this year “pay-to-play” fees have been eliminated, we have also removed the barrier of course fees to encourage participation in lab classes at the high school level!
+Course fees and “pay-to-play” fees have been eliminated to encourage participation in a greater variety of classes and activities by all students.
 We hope to see our programs bursting at the seams with students successfully utilizing our amazing facilities.

-Dr. Heidi Buckmaster, Principal
+Dr. Heidi Buckmaster